sdsc-hpc-training-org/expanse-101/Expanse_Aggregate.md

 ```
 [expanse-ln3:~]source /etc/profile.d/modules.sh
 ```
-OR add this command to your shell script (including Slurm batch scripts)
+OR add this command to your shell script (including SLURM batch scripts)

 [ [Back to Modules](#modules) ] [ [Back to Top](#top) ]
 <hr>